Levinin/GPT-CLI-tool/README.md

 If the `--background` option is selected, it will scan through the history and select up to 3 items it thinks are related to the question being asked.
 This is still a bit rough, and it isn't always correct.
 This is not intended to compete with the way ChatGPT works, this is intended to allow a longer-term memory over a longer period and will be more helpful over time as the number of prompts on a particular topic increases.
-However, it is quite a lot slower than the default behaviour.
+Personal usage so far indicates this additional context helps since it grounds the responses in my previous questions making them easier to understand.

 #### Note, in this mode it does submit more than 1 prompt, so it will use more tokens than you expect from the raw prompt text you have entered.